 I’m Eva-Maria, born and raised in Salzburg, Austria.
 I studied international business and economics at the University of Innsbruck, Austria and the Handelshoegskolan in Gothenburg, Sweden.
 Some people call me a living “Jukebox” or “Shazam”, due to the fact that I am able to name lots of songs of different decades.
 I always end up being the DJ on every party, sometimes even missing the party itself…

-This week I talked to Eva-Maria of TwentyNineSomething.
-She is currently living in Chile, which I personally think is super cool.
+This week I talked to Eva-Maria of TwentyNineSomething about expat life in Chile.
 Check out TwentyNineSomething for some awesome travel tips and cool music tips as well.
 Also, you can follow along with Eva-Maria’s adventures on Twitter or Instagram (she has some really amazing pics).
 Now for the interview!

 Why did you decide to move to Chile?